 - medications that suppress your immune system

-You may also be more likely to contract toenail fungus if you have a pre-existing medical condition, such as:
+You might also be likely to get toenail fungus if you have a preexisting medical condition, such as:

-See a doctor if you notice a change in the appearance of your nails.
-Treating a fungal infection in its early stages will help prevent the condition from worsening.
+Call a doctor if you notice a change in the appearance of your nails.
+Treating a fungal infection in its early stages may help prevent the condition from worsening.

 Untreated toenail infections can cause some complications.
 Over time, the infection can get worse, and symptoms may become more severe.
-Toenails can thicken to the point that they cause discomfort when you try to wear shoes or even make it more difficult to walk.
+Toenails might thicken to the point that they cause discomfort when you try to wear shoes, or even make it more difficult to walk.

-If you have pre-existing medical conditions, treatment is vital so the fungus doesn’t contribute to secondary infections or complications.
+If you have preexisting medical conditions, treatment can be vital so that the fungus doesn’t contribute to secondary infections or complications.